Learning Representations from Product Titles for Modeling Shopping Transactions: BASTEXT: The Shopping Basket Model

 where $\overline{\mathbf{h}}'_B=\frac{1}{|B|}\sum_{j\in B} \mathbf{h}'_j$.

-While we can use one encoder, there is an advantage in using two encoders.
-If only one encoder is used, each product is represented by one vector and thus can represent only one aspect of the product (e.g., the product's attribute).
+Though we can use one encoder, using two encoders has its advantage.
+If only one encoder is used, each product is represented by one vector, thus can represent only one aspect of the product (e.g., the product's attribute).
 In contrast, when two encoders are used, each product will be represented by two vectors: the \textit{embedding vector} $\mathbf{h}_i$ and the \textit{context vector} $\mathbf{h}'_i$.
 The embedding vector identifies the attributes of the product, while the context vector identifies the products that often co-occur with it in the same basket.
-Consequently, BASTEXT can identify two types of relationships between products: ``similar products'' and ``also-buy products'', as demonstrated in the experiments.
+That is why BASTEXT is able to identify two types of relationships between products: ``similar products'' and ``also-buy products'' as demonstrated in the experiments.

 The architecture of a text encoder is a modeling choice.
-It can be simply the average of the vector representations of its words, a CNN, or an RNN.
-In this paper, we implemented two types of text encoders: (1) a mean of vectors (MoV)-based text encoder, and (2) a CNN-based text encoder.
+It can be simply the average of the vector representations of its words, a convolutional neural network (CNN) or a recurrent neural network (RNN).
+In this paper, we implemented two types of text encoders: (1) Mean of vectors (MoV)-based text encoder, and (2) CNN-based text encoder.

-\textbf{MoV-based text encoder.} The representation of text is simply the mean of the representations of the words contained in it.
-Then, to introduce nonlinearity, we added ReLU after the average layer, and the formal specification of the MoV-based text encoder is
+\textbf{MoV-based Text Encoder.} The representation of a text is simply the mean of the representations of the words contained in it.
+In order to introduce non-linearity, we added ReLU after the average layer.
+The formal specification of the MoV-based Text Encoder is as follows.

 where $\mathbf{W}$ is the connection matrix of the embedding layer.